 As noted earlier in this report, during the Cold War, when the United States and its allies were engaged in an extended, high-stakes, and costly strategic competition against the Soviet Union and Warsaw Pact allies, the United States reportedly turned down requests from four U.S. treaty allies other than the UK-France, Italy, the Netherlands, and Japan-to share U.S. naval nuclear propulsion technology.
-A fifth U.S. treaty ally-Canada-also requested but did not receive this technology.
+The United States also reportedly turned down earlier requests from Australia.
+A sixth U.S. treaty ally-Canada-also requested but did not receive this technology.
 Canada canceled its SSN project before the United States acted fully on Canada's request.
-A sixth country, Pakistan, also requested but did not receive the technology.
+A seventh country, Pakistan, also requested but did not receive the technology.